tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 }
 ```

 That's the full functionality of our application.
-You now can add buttons that generate those responses and put them into the `TextController.value` of the `TextField` to allow the user to send them.
+You now can add buttons that generate those responses and put them into the `TextController.value` of the `TextField` to enable the user to send them.

-Thank you for reading, [click here to read and learn more about Agora.](https://docs.agora.io/en/)
+Thank you for reading.
+[Click here to read and learn more about Agora.](https://docs.agora.io/en/).